vavilen84/hugo_blog/content/golang/2021/01/algorithms_in_go.md

 Book code: https://github.com/egonSchiele/grokking_algorithms/blob/master/09_dynamic_programming/golang/01_longest_common_subsequence.go

-Main idea is to divide the main problem into sub-problems  and solve each sub-problem only one time.

 Example - finding the longest substring (subsequent) included in  two words.

-Main idea:
+The main idea is to divide the main problem into sub-problems and solve each sub-problem only once:
 - build 2d matrix
 - compare symbol by symbol using nested loop